harrykipper/covid/README.md

 Every simulated day agents go about their activities and meet other agents: at home, at work, in school, around town.
 Each encounter presents an occasion for an infected agent to infect someone else.

 The infection is assumed to follow _predominantly_ social links.
-People in an infected agent's household, social network and workplace are more exposed, due to the high frequency of contact.
-Random encounters are more rare.
+People in an infected agent's household, social network and workplace are more exposed, due to closer and longer contact.
+During random encounters contacts are of shorter duration and therfore have a lower probability of transmission.
 When someone becomes infected, after a period of incubation, she starts infecting people in her network.

 The progression of the disease is based on available data and research.
 Agents have a probability of developing symptoms after incubation, based on their age; another probability of worsening; another of dying.
-The probability is slightly lower for women in all three phases.
+The probability is lower for women in all three phases.
 The probabilities can be modified editing the DiseaseConfig.nls file.

 ![Disease progression](https://raw.githubusercontent.com/harrykipper/covid/master/infection.png)